UniMainzGeo/GeoTech2D/README.md

 - place a binary `.npz` file in directory `mesh` as specified in setup script (e.g. `crust.npz`)
 - invoke the setup script from python (e.g. `python crust.py`)

+#### Prepare new simulation

-Input parameters must be defined in a separate calling script
+Define all input parameters in a separate calling script (use the supplied scripts for reference).

 Parameter definition should be followed by a call to the `runGeoTech2D` function.
 See description in `CODE/src/GeoTech2D.py` module